rlagutinhub/docker.vsftpd/README.md

 * Variable name: `FTP_PASV_ADDRESS`
 * Default value: NO
 * Accepted values: Any IPv4 address
-* Description: Passive Address that gets advertised by vsftpd when responding to PASV command.
+* Description: IP address that vsftpd will advertise in response to the PASV command.
 This is useul when running behind a proxy, or with docker swarm.

 ----